nconnector/pathfinding-visualisation/README.md

 - ✅ Grid traversal
 - ✅ A\* traversal
 - ✅ Binary Tree maze
-- ❎ Eller's Algorithm maze
+- ✅ Recursive Division maze
-- ❎ Dynamic nodes UI
-- ❎ Dynamic grid UI
+- ✅ Dynamic grid UI

 ### About

 Quick visualisation tool, demonstrating some maze generating and pathfinding algorithms in action.
 Written in vanilla JavaScript as an exercise.

+### To Do

+- ✓ Dynamic grid size
+- Dynamic generation\traversal speeds
+- Separate maze generation and pathfinding
+- No path handling
+- ✓ Slow down maze generation
+- More traversal algorithms
+- Mazerunner vs Architect
+- Dynamic nodes